couchbaselabs/touchbase/README.md

 An opensource NoSQL social network platform using Couchbase Server 4.0 (featuring N1QL), as well as Express, Angular and Node (the JavaScript web stack).
 The UI is created primarily using Angular Material Design, as well as parts of Bootstrap, Semantic UI and Materialize CSS.

+### Prerequisites
+For the contents of this README, it is assumed that you have the following items setup.

+1. System-specific prerequisites for node-gyp at https://github.com/nodejs/node-gyp
+2. A working Couchbase Server 4.0 instance (enough free RAM for at least one bucket)
+3. A Sendgrid Web API account
+4. Node.js & NPM (both should be newer versions)
+5. GraphicsMagick

+If you lack any one of these things, proper installation and setup can be seen in <a href="PREREQUISITES.md">PREREQUISITES.md</a>.

 ### Getting the Project
 The simplest way to get Touchbase is simply to clone it to wherever you choose.
 Keep track of this directory, as you will have to navigate to it in the future.
 The clone link can be seen in the bottom right corner of the home page for Touchbase.